Alex Mayer takes over from

 European parliamentary elections are conducted using proportional representation, on the "party list" system, every five years.
 The Eastern Region constituency, which consists of Norfolk, Suffolk, Essex, Cambridgeshire, Bedfordshire and Hertfordshire, has seven seats.
 There is more information on the voting system here.
 Richard Howitt was elected as the only Labour MEP amongst the seven MEPs for the East of England, but has now resigned in order to take up a job as Chief Executive of the International Integrated Reporting Council (IIRC), an organisation dedicated to linking companies with society, the environment and the wider economy.

-He is likely to be succeeded by Alex Meyer who was second on the Labour list of candidates for the East of England, but this has not yet been finally confirmed.
+He has been succeeded by Alex Meyer who was second on the Labour list of candidates for the East of England.

 All the Labour MEPs are members of the Group of the Progressive Alliance of Socialists and Democrats in the Parliament (S&D), which has developed from the previous grouping of the Party of European Socialists (PSE).
 Their website is here.